Economic Inequality: Who Cares?

 Oxfam has a long track record of campaigning in this area, emphasizing the connection between global poverty and economic inequality.
 Its new report includes some jaw-dropping information.

 For example, the world’s richest 26 people now own the same amount of wealth as the poorest half of humanity.
-During 2018, billionaires around the world increased their combined fortunes by daily average of $2.5 billion.
+During 2018, billionaires around the world increased their combined fortunes by a daily average of $2.5 billion.
 Meanwhile, nearly half of humanity languishes on incomes below $5.50 per day or its equivalent in local spending power.
 Inequalities according to race and gender are interwoven throughout.

 These are the features of a grossly, some would say grotesquely, unequal world.